 To validate the novel aspects of the numerical method, we first reproduce some known solutions of the Monge-Ampère equation on a two dimensional plane and find that the geometric interpretation of the Hessian leads to more accurate equidistribution than a finite difference discretisation.
-We also generate OT meshes of polygons on the sphere to compare with the centroidal Voronoi meshes generated by Ringler et al. [33].
-The geometric Hessian ereated accurately equidistributed meshes on the surface of the sphere.
+We also generate OT meshes of polygons on the sphere to compare with the centroidal Voronoi meshes generated by Ringler et al. [32].
+The geometric Hessian accurately equidistributed meshes on the surface of the sphere.
 The algorithm is found to be sensitive to the numerical method used to calculate the gradient of the mesh potential (the map to the new mesh) with a compact stencil leading to non-convexity and a large stencil leading to very slow convergence.
 The mesh tangling can be eliminated by creating a Voronoi tessellation of the cell centres of the final mesh.
+The exact solution of the OT problem on the sphere is c-convex which means that the mesh should not tangle.
+A numerical method which reproduces this property will be the subject of future work.